-- 8.4 Ensuring that the connections between Emberton and these recreation opportunities are well sign posted, maintained and appealing will aid residents to choose non-car modes of transport, such as cycling and walking for short journeys, which will also help achieve sustainable travel choices. - 8.5 It is recognised that without the support of local landowners in the parish, there is a limited amount that the Neighbourhood Plan can achieve itself, but where opportunities do exist to improve access to the countryside they will be supported, subject to compliance with other policies in the Neighbourhood Plan.
+- 8.3 With these resources on our doorstep, it is important to encourage access to the countryside for several reasons including increasing public engagement with the environment around them, promoting interest in wildlife and supporting sport and recreation.
+These are all beneficial to health and well-being. - 8.4 Ensuring that the connections between Emberton and these recreation opportunities are well sign posted, maintained and appealing will aid residents to choose non-car modes of transport, such as cycling and walking for short journeys, which will also help achieve sustainable travel choices.

+8.5 It is recognised that without the support of local landowners in the parish, there is a limited amount that the Neighbourhood Plan can achieve itself, but where opportunities do exist to improve access to the countryside they will be supported, subject to compliance with other policies in the Neighbourhood Plan.

-- 8.6 The Parish Council will consider ways in which it can enhance the ecological and biodiversity value of land that they control, through habitat creation and adopting alternative management practices.
+- The Parish Council will consider ways in which it can enhance the ecological and biodiversity value of land that they control, through habitat creation and adopting alternative management practices.
 In turn this could encourage other landowners to do the same on their own sites, with support and guidance if required. - 8.7 Through the Neighbourhood Plan, support will be given to proposals that have a positive enhancement of the environment and biodiversity of the parish for the benefit of existing and future generations.